-Using a fine sanding pad you can clean rust from almost all mistreated metalwork.
-For example, you could use a multi-tool to clean the rust off old garden tools restoring them back to their former glory.
-Take the base of rust off an old garden gate before repainting for a professional looking finish.
+Using a fine pad with a multi-tool sander means you can clean rust from almost all mistreated metalwork.
+You can use an oscillating tool, for example, to remove rust from old garden tools and restore them to their former glory.
+Or take the base of rust off an old garden gate, before repainting it for that professional finish.

 6. Sanding down furniture

-Sanding wood smooth is an integral operation for your multi-tool - but are you using this function to its full potential?
-Nice furniture tends to be an awkward shape, so using a traditional palm sander or orbital sander might not cut it.
+But the question is whether you’re using this function to its full potential?
+Nice furniture tends to be an awkward shape.
+So, using a traditional palm sander or orbital sander might not cut it.

-With the right accessory, your multi-tool will tackle those tricky areas with ease.
-This is another job where a cordless, battery powered tool will save you the extra time and effort.
+With the right attachment and narrow oscillating tool angle, you can tackle those tricky areas with ease.
+It’s another job where a cordless power multi-tool can save extra time and effort.

 7. Scraping adhesive